 They stack the hams under layers of salt for 14 days to dehydrate them and then dry-cure them for 12 to 48 months in sheds high up in the mountains.
 However sinful its flavor may be, they say the meat’s fat portion is largely monounsaturated like olive oil.

 All that tranquil puttering about in oak groves and curing sheds isn’t terribly cost-effective, of course, so the end product will set you back.
-North Americans seeking USDA-approved jamón ibérico from specialty food importers like Markeys will need to fork over $90 or so per pound (typically $900 for a whole ham) depending on the donor pig’s acorn history, though the 2009 Christmas season left Spain with a rare glut of ibérico along with lesser jamones that they were forced to unload at deep discounts and even in some cases give out free as promotions.
+North Americans seeking the paramount jamón ibérico de bellota from specialty food importers will need to fork over $80 or so per pound (which can add up to $900 or more for a whole ham) depending on the donor pig’s acorn history, though the 2009 Christmas season left Spain with a rare glut of ibérico along with lesser jamones they were forced to unload at deep discounts and even in some cases give out free as promotions.

 Libyan desert glass

-Normally it’s safe to assume that this sort of material is a form of obsidian, a volcanic glass used since ancient times for various ornamental purposes and to make super-sharp knives.
-Indeed there is some volcanism in that area.
+Normally, it’s safe to assume this sort of material is a form of obsidian, a volcanic glass used since ancient times for various ornamental purposes and to make super-sharp knives.
+Indeed, there is some volcanism in that area.

-In 2006 a Boston Universiy team proposed that a heavily eroded circular formation now known as Kebira Crater may well have been formed by the meteorite responsible for LDG.
-It’s about 23 km (14 miles) in diameter, centered about 292 km (182 miles) due north of where the Egyptian and Sudanese borders intersect.
+In 2006 a Boston University team proposed that a heavily eroded circular formation now known as Kebira Crater may well have been formed by the meteorite responsible for LDG.
+It’s about 23 km (14 miles) in diameter, centered about 292 km (182 miles) due north of the point where the Egyptian and Sudanese borders intersect at a right angle.
 Fire up Google Earth or the like and fly to 24° 40’ north, 24° 58’ east if you’d like to take a look.

-Demand for a semi-obscure novelty like LDG from collectors and gemstone hobbyists is modest, so at the moment you can pick up high quality rough for what comes out to around $2000 per pound.
-My own favorite fantasy (I think it’s safe to assume no one has tried this yet) is to melt several pounds together, blend well, and cast from that a set of drinking glasses.
+Demand for a semi-obscure novelty like LDG from collectors and gemstone hobbyists is modest, so at the moment you can pick up high-quality rough for what comes out to around $2000 per pound.
+My own favorite fantasy (I think it’s safe to assume no one has tried this yet) is to melt several pounds together, add some flux, blend well, and cast from that a set of drinking glasses.

-Say you aspire to build the ultimate, take-no-prisoners concert grand piano in terms of its tone quality.
-Hundreds of issues enter into this, but probably the first you’ll need to address is how to make its strings as long as possible.
+Let’s say you aspire to build the ultimate, take-no-prisoners concert grand piano in terms of its tone quality.
+Hundreds of issues enter into this, but among the first you’ll need to address is how to make its strings as long as possible.

-One reason for this is that in order to generate the richest waveform a string needs to be struck very close to one end.
+One reason for this is that in order to generate the richest waveform, a string needs to be struck very close to one end.
 The closer, the better.
-If A is the distance between a string’s tuning peg-side anchorage and the contact point of its hammer and B is the remaining distance from there to its other anchorage at the far end of the instrument, you want to minimize the ratio A/B. Mechanical limitations dictate that A can only be so short, so you’re left to do what you can with B.
+If A is the distance between a string’s tuning peg anchorage and the contact point of its hammer and B is the remaining distance from there to its other anchorage at the far end of the instrument (called the “singing length”), you want to minimize the ratio A/B. Mechanical limitations dictate A can only be so short, so you’re left to do what you can with B.

-Anyone who’s plucked rubber bands knows that the longer the strings, the harder you need to stretch them to maintain a given pitch.
+Anyone who’s plucked rubber bands knows the longer the strings, the harder you need to stretch them to maintain a given pitch.
 But right away you come up against the tensile strength of whatever you’re using, both in the piano’s strings and in that herculean metal plate or harp that has to hold all of them.
-A collective tension exceeding 200,000 newtons (20 tons) is not unusual.
-But at the same time it doesn’t pay to over-design the harp too much because, well, pianos weigh enough at it is.
+A collective tension approaching 20 tons is not unusual.
+But at the same time, it doesn’t pay to over-design the harp too much because, well, as we know from Warner Bros. cartoons, pianos — in league with safes and anvils — weigh enough at it is.

-Currently the grandest of the grands is the Model F308 by Fazioli of Sacile, Italy.
+Vaporware pianos claiming to be the grandest of the grand seem to come and go with regularity, but let’s choose the incontestable Model F308 by Fazioli of Sacile, Italy.
 As the number implies, it’s 308 centimeters long or a little over ten feet.
 Specialized computer algorithms allow the company to finesse the bejesus out of the geometries of the strings, harp, and other components to achieve that length and coax the absolute maximum out of the total system.

-But storm clouds loom: Klavins of Bonn, Germany, claims to be working on a Model 408.
+But storm clouds loom.
+Klavins of Bonn, Germany, claims to be working on a Model 408.
 If it had to rely on the same material for its strings as the Fazioli, which I can’t imagine, it would need to torture them with around 75% more tension.
-So… synthetic sapphire whiskers?
-Carbon nanotube composites?
-Stay tuned.
+Might this be a good application for carbon nanotube composites?
+These may well offer tensile strengths in the tens of gigapascals, many times what our toughest steels can now manage.
+Synthetic spider silk shows similar promise.
+Stay tuned!

 In 1995 Russian mathematician Vladimir Arnold set up two ground rules and conjectured that with enough ingenuity someone could design an object that would both satisfy them and always come to rest at the same orientation when placed on a flat surface.